-Summary: A publicly accessible (but not signposted) Aboriginal rock art site in Carnarvon Gorge, Tomahawk Cave is just below Clematis Ridge.
-It has almost 100 stencils.
+Summary: A publicly accessible (but not signposted) Aboriginal rock art site in Carnarvon Gorge, the Clematis Ridge site has over 100 stencils.

 A detailed recording of the shelter in 1976 by Michael Clifford Quinnell found a total of 171 stencils, as well as 18 engraved figures (predominantly grooves).